Why is the music industry battling YouTube and what happens next? 1

 Why is the tuning industry so cross with YouTube?

-The BPI is citing stats from 2015 to support this: the wide variety of advertising and marketing-supported online tune video streams (ie, YouTube) final yr rose with the aid of 88%, but the royalties paid to rightsholders grew through simply zero.4% to £24.4m – less than the £25.1m of sales from the income of vinyl.
-US frames the RIAA currently made the identical factors based on its figures for 2015.Why is the music industry battling YouTube and what happens next?
-2
+The BPI cites stats from 2015 to support this: the wide variety of advertising and marketing-supported online tune video streams (i.e., YouTube) in the final year rose by 88%, but the royalties paid to rightsholders grew from simply zero.4 % to £24.4m – less than the £25.1m of sales from the income of vinyl.
+US frames the RIAA as having the same factors based on its figures for 2015.

 READ MORE :

-If it does, the rightsholders can set automatic moves: take away the video; tune it but leave it online, or “declare†it so that YouTube can sell advertising around it and share the revenues with the rightsholder – this is where the 50% of that $3bn comes from.
+If it does, the rightsholders can set automatic moves: take away the video, tune it but leave it online, or “declare “†it so that YouTube can sell advertising around it and share the revenues with the rightsholder – this is where the 50% of that $3bn comes from.

-YouTube says that in exercise, content material id is automating this procedure for ninety-nine.
-5% of the videos where a takedown would possibly want to be sent: as opposed to hiding at the back of secure harbor, it has spent that $60m growing a way to automate the method and make extra cash for musicians and the tuning industry – no longer least as it helps them earn from consumer-uploads (mash-ups, wedding ceremony dances, Harlem Sake buffoonery, whatever) that they couldn’t within the past.
+YouTube says that in exercise, content material ID is automating this procedure for ninety-nine.
+5% of the videos where a takedown would possibly want to be sent: as opposed to hiding at the back of secure harbor, it has spent that $60m growing a way to automate the method and make extra cash for musicians and the tuning industry – no longer least as it helps them earn from consumer-uploads (mash-ups, wedding ceremony dances, Harlem Sake buffoonery, whatever) that they couldn’t wit “in the past.

 Share